 Losing things because your senior is unable to retrace their steps.

 If your loved one is showing some of these signs, you should discuss it with them and consult your doctor.
 If the problem has gotten to the point that they need assistance, call us!
-River Terrace Memory Care we have the experience and expertise to properly care of your loved one with dementia.
+At Chinook Place Memory Care, we have the experience and expertise to properly care of your loved one with dementia.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.